bitcoin/bitcoin/contrib/guix/README.md

 export PATH="${HOME}/.config/guix/current/bin${PATH:+:}$PATH"
 ```

-> Note: There is ongoing work to eliminate this `guix pull` step using Guix
+> Note: There is ongoing work to eliminate this entire section using Guix
 > [inferiors][guix/inferiors] and [channels][guix/channels].

 ## Usage